 - 10% discount on Avis and Budget car rental base rates in Canada and the US.
 At least 5% discount internationally.

 We love the low rate on the MBNA True Line Gold Mastercard, plus the fact that it does come with a few perks.
-Although the annual fee is higher than other low interest credit cards, we still feel that it’s worth the investment.
+Although the interest rate is higher than other low interest credit cards, we still feel that it’s worth the investment.

-With current Prime rates at 2.45%, the variable rate credit card with the lowest rate is the RBC RateAdvantage Visa—if your credit is good.
-The RBC RateAdvantage Visa offers rates as low as Prime + 4.99% for cardholders with good credit.
+With current Prime rates starting at 4.99%, the variable rate credit card with the lowest rate is the RBC RateAdvantage Visa – if you have a good credit score.
+The RBC RateAdvantage Visa offers rates as low as Prime + 4.99% for cardholders with good credit, meaning a range of 760-900.

 RBC can raise their interest rates as high as Prime + 8.99% for applicants, depending on their credit score, so if your credit is less than awesome, the National Bank Syncro Mastercard (which offers Prime + 4.9%, with a fixed minimum rate of 8.9%) may give you a better interest rate.
 However, we prefer the RBC RateAdvantage Visa for cardholders who have good credit.